Sumegh22/Applications/README.md

  a.
 Which displays the books, you have alongwith their authors
  b.
 Lets you add another book if you buy one
  c.
 Lets you keep a record of the book if you have borrowed/exchanged with some one along with the borrower's and owner's contact details.

+2. Movie Buzz:
+This application is designed to keep a safe of movies, their details and a direct stream link for those.
+We are surrounded by streamming apps these days, Some movies/ shows are available on Amazon Prime, some on Netflix, many of theme on Hotstar Disney+ and others on Zee, Voot and obviously some legends have other sources
+(ps.
+YouTube etc.) So how to be sure that we get the right source in finite time?
+ a.
+Search the link once,
+ b.
+Store it once and Ka-Boom !.. it stays there in your Database.